-In order to foster openness and dialogue with stakeholders, the organization:

-- may, at intervals it deems appropriate, prepare an environmental statement, report, or other communication that is available to stakeholders.
-The statement should be presented in a clear and comprehensible manner.
-It may include or address topics such as: - the organization's legal requirements; its significant environmental aspects; its targets and objectives relative to those significant environmental aspects, and progress towards meeting the objectives and targets; its environmental performance, and numerical data, where applicable. - should encourage employee feedback on pollution prevention and other means to reduce environmental impact; - may assess employee and community concerns about the organization's activities; and anticipate, where possible, and respond to, their concerns about the potential environmental hazards and impacts of activities: - may periodically seek advice and counsel through dialogue with persons in communities near its facilities; - may involve stakeholders in the development of its EMS; and - may encourage employee involvement in development and implementation of the EMS.
+EMS REQUIREMENT RELEVANT PROCEDURES, ETC. In order to foster openness and dialogue with Communication of this information is performed on stakeholders, the organization: a case-by-case basis, as indicated by the term "should," but many of these items are addressed in GBP-ENV-10 particularly via the Energy Northwest may, at intervals it deems appropriate, • prepare an environmental statement. external website. report, or other communication that is available to stakeholders.
+The statement should be presented in a clear and GBP-ENV-13, Environmental Performance comprehensible manner.
+It may include or address topics such as: Measurement, provides requirements for the organization's legal requirements; communicating environmental performance, 0 its significant environmental aspects; including numerical data. its targets and objectives relative to those significant environmental aspects, and progress towards meeting the objectives and targets; its environmental performance, and numerical data, where applicable.
+GBP-ENV-10 includes: should encourage employee feedback on • pollution prevention and other means to Support of continuous improvement of the • reduce environmental impact; EMS by soliciting and responding to feedback may assess employee and community from key audiences; and • concerns about the organization's activities; It defines key audiences and covers site • and anticipate, where possible, and neighbors and all types of employees. respond to, their concerns about the potential environmental hazards and Employees and contractors have access to internal impacts of activities; and external programs (e.g., reporting to the NRC, use of a web-based form which offers anonymous may periodically seek advice and counsel . reporting directly to the CEO, filing of Condition through dialogue with persons in Reports in accordance with GBP-CAP-01, Noncommunities near its facilities: Regulatory Action Program) to raise concerns and may involve stakeholders in the • have them resolved. development of its EMS; and may encourage employee involvement in development and implementation of the EMS.
+The organization may also consider sharing Sharing knowledge and lessons learned with other knowledge and lessons learned with other nuclear utilities may occur through vehicles such electrical utilities. as INPO connections, through professional conferences, publications, and the Energy Northwest website.